re-data/re-data/docs/docs/reference/metrics.md

  - Both column and table level metrics take a dictionary called `context`
  - ```python
-    # Below is the structure of a context dictionary
+    # Below is the structure of a context dictionary by default
     {
-        "column_name": # contains the name of the column to compute the metric on. null in table metrics "table_name": # contains the full table name for reference in metric query definition "metric_name": # name of the metric being computed "time_filter": # time window the metric is computed on }
+        "column_name": # contains the name of the column to compute the metric on. null in table metrics "table_name": # contains the full table name for reference in metric query definition "metric_name": # name of the metric being computed "time_filter": # time column used to filter the time window }
  ```